 Level Two accommodations may include further direction from the psychologist’s educational report.
 Often direction includes: notes being provided for students, oral retesting, shortened assignments, and technology supports that are specific to the students (audiobooks, iPads in class, etc.)

-Testing may be pre-loaded on iPads for students.
+Further accommodations may include an assignment to The Learning Center.
+Testing may be preloaded on iPads so students can listen to tests while taking tests .
+Technology is utilized more for writing/dictation and for Audio readings.
 Standardized tests will be provided in a way that aligns with the psychological report and is consistent with the accommodations the student has been receiving in the classroom.

-$15,336 Tuition Annually
+$16,250 Tuition Annually

 Only available on the elementary campus.
 An educational psychology report with a diagnosed learning concern is required.
 These students will be in a classroom in which multi-sensory teaching and learning take place daily throughout all of the curriculum.

 Students will receive small group instruction, individual practice and specialized reading and language instruction.
 Orton Gillingham techniques and strategies will be implemented across the curriculum.
 Further accommodations may be bringing in special tutors or reading specialists.
 Private tutors would interface with the teachers of our school, utilizing the BCS curriculum.